rtodea/visual-editor/README.md

 ## 🚧 Limitations

+- [ ] closest point is not working at the moment; tried different approaches but the 3d -> 2d conversions made the problem much harder
 - [ ] TODOs are scattered throughout the codebase
 - [ ] `ts-ignore` is used in more than a few places
 - [ ] when dragging the shapes there is a big offset added sometimes